RM 1,192 Find Cheap Flights from Kuala Lumpur to Italy

 The cheapest time of day to fly to Italy is generally in the evening, when retur flights cost RM 588 on average.
 Morning departures are around 15% more expensive than evening flights, on average.
 The most expensive time of day to fly to Italy is generally at night, which is peak travel time and where the average cost of a ticket is RM 694.

-Top 5 airlines serving from Kuala Lumpur to Italy
+Reviews of the top 5 airlines flying from Kuala Lumpur to Italy

 Need help choosing which airline to fly with from Kuala Lumpur to Italy?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.